mnavarro83/OctoFarm-BashInstallScripts/README.md

 cd ~ && git clone https://github.com/mnavarro83/OctoFarm-BashInstallScripts.git && sudo bash ~/OctoFarm-BashInstallScripts/OctoFarmInstall-OpenSUSE.sh
 ```

+# Other

-# Need help?
+Need help?
 Run into an issue?
 Have a suggestion?
 Please open an issue and we will get to it as soon as we can.